Is Robinhood Safe: Key Takeaways:

-- 3 What’s the Difference Between Robinhood and Other Platforms?
+- 7 What’s the Difference Between Robinhood and Other Trading Platforms?

 What Is Robinhood?

-It’s been positioned as a way to make trading accessible to more people.
+Add to that 24/7 crypto trading and Robinhood’s positioned to make trading accessible to more people.
 An egalitarian assault on Wall Street.

-But here’s the thing … I want to teach newbies how to think for themselves in the market.
-I don’t want to make it easier for them to lose money.
+But … I want to teach newbies how to think for themselves in the market, not see them lose money.

-So to me, it seems like Robinhood is a massive funnel for pulling new traders into the market.
-It gives them a sleek interface.
-It gives them default access to margin accounts.
+To me, it seems like Robinhood is a massive funnel for pulling new traders into the market.
+It gives them a sleek interface and default access to margin accounts.
 But from what I’ve heard, it doesn’t provide the best executions or customer service.